Prerequisites

 e.g.

-WARNING: If you don’t want to be on the cutting edge, then use a good ol’ RSA key (see Rspamd manual above).
+If you want to be on the cutting edge, then use an Ed25519 key (see Rspamd manual above).
 Ed25519 keys are not widely supported in software, making it inadvisable to exclusively use them in a production environment, as it may result in rejected emails.
-If you choose to use Ed25519 keys, it is recommended to pair them with an RSA key, providing a fallback option in case a recipient domain is unable to parse Ed25519 keys or signatures.

 SPF (Sender Policy Framework)